rss2email/rss2email/README.rst

    * html2text_

 3. Figure out how you are going to send outgoing email.
-You have two options here: either use an STMP server or a local sendmail program.
+You have two options here: either use an SMTP server or a local sendmail program.
 So,

    * determine your outgoing email server's SMTP address, or